-9. The firmware will be updated on the next startup, so reboot your Mac now.
+9. The firmware in your Mac will be updated on the next startup, so reboot your Mac now.

 10. Put back your original HDD and you will see the Apple logo.
 If your task is to update the firmware to many Macs at the same time, remove the SSD hard drive and put it in the next target Mac, repeat the steps 8 and 9.

-Note: The above codes will compare the current firmware version of your Mac with the firmware version extracted from the macOS you have just downloaded and saved in the Applicaton directroy.
-If the extracted firmware is newer than the current firmware, a firmware update procedure will schedule on the next startup of the Mac.
+Note: The above codes will compare the current firmware version of your Mac with the firmware version extracted from the macOS you have just downloaded.
+If the extracted firmware is newer than the current firmware, a firmware update procedure will be scheduled on the next startup of the Mac.

-The above picture shows that the extracted firmware is newer than the current firmware EFI version .
-So the firmware will be updated to version [007F0000] on the next startup.
-Also, it is very important that you need to stop the upgrade process after downloading the newer macOS, as this file will be automatically erased after finishing the software update.
+The above picture shows that the extracted firmware version [007F0000] is newer than the current firmware EFI version of your Mac.
+So the firmware will be updated to the new version on the next startup.
+Also, it is very important that you need to stop the upgrade process after downloading the newer macOS, as the download file will be automatically erased after finishing the software update.
 Our codes need to extract the embedded firmware from the file.

 mac question mark folder - faulty lifeboat connector

 If somehow the lifeboat connector cap is not functional, you will get the flashing folder with question mark.
 Remove the lifeboat connector cap and examine it.
 Make sure there is no corrosion and clean it if necessary.
-All the pins of the lifeboat connector and the cap should be free of corrosion or dust shown below.
+All the pins of the lifeboat connector and the cap should be free of corrosion or dust.

 mac question mark folder - lifeboat connector cap removed